 - Ensure you have bandwidth to spare.
-Gaming while other people in your home are putting a heavy strain on your network (by doing things like streaming 4k videos, downloading large files, or software updates) may negatively affect your gaming experience.
+Gaming while other people in your home are putting a heavy strain on your network (by doing things like streaming 4k videos or downloading large files) may negatively affect your gaming experience.
 The stronger your network is, the more activity it can handle at once.

 - Some games will allow you to choose the server you connect to.
 If you can, connect to the closest server possible to reduce your latency.